goat-community/goat-docs/docs/toolbox/accessibility_indicators/connectivity.md

 To classify the connectivity levels that were computed for each grid cell (for color-coded visualization), a classification based on quantiles is used.

 ### Example of calculation

+The following example illustrates the computation of a connectivity-based heatmap for a specific AOI.
+The heatmap is computed for a `Travel time limit` of 15 minutes and a `Routing type` of `Walk`.

 <img src={require('/img/toolbox/accessibility_indicators/heatmaps/connectivity_based/connectivity-calculation.gif').default} alt="Options" style={{ maxHeight: "800px", maxWidth: "800px"}}/>